-While no additional CDBG funds will be used for housing projects, the City will work with local partner agencies and organizations, such as the WNHC and the NRHA, in an effort to increase and improve the affordable housing stock with other funding sources available.
+The City will work with local partner agencies and organizations, such as the WNHC and the NRHA, in an effort to increase and improve the affordable housing stock with other funding sources available.
 Currently the City is collaborating with the NRHA on the HUD Dollar Homes program and expects to fund housing projects in future years once they have an opportunity to build their capacity or find a capable partner to administer the programs.